perfsonar/docs/release_candidates/4.0rc3/_sources/install_hardware.txt

 Hardware Requirements
 *************************************

-The main requirements for perfSONAR are a minimum of 2 cores and 4GB of RAM.
+The requirements for the perfsonar-core, perfsonar-toolkit, and perfsonar-centralmanagement bundles are a minimum of 2 cores and 4GB of RAM.
+The perfsonar-testpoint bundle will work with 2 cores and 2GB of RAM.
-The clock speed of your cores depends on how fast your network is, but we recommend at least 2GHz cores in general, and 2.8GHz or higher if you want to test 10G paths.
+The clock speed requirements depends on how fast your network is, but we recommend at least 2GHz cores in general, and 2.8GHz or higher if you want to test 10G paths.

 For more information see :doc:`install_hardware_details`.